duck7000/Discogs/README.md

 $results = $search->search('The Matrix');

 // $results is an array of Titles
-// The array will have title, imdbid, year and movietype available
+// The array will have aritst, title, and Discogsid available
 // immediately, but any other data will have to be fetched from IMDb
 ```